Premium

 This is an archive article published on October 13, 2007

-ARE YOU (PEA) NUTS?
+ARE YOU PEA NUTS?

 .

-Michaelis referred to numerous interviews throughout Charles Schulz’s life in which he talked about his own “melancholy” and anxieties.
-“I have this awful feeling of impending doom,” he said on TV’s 60 Minutes in 1999.
-“I wake up to a funeral-like atmosphere.”
+Michaelis referred to numerous interviews throughout Charles Schulz8217;s life in which he talked about his own 8220;melancholy8221; and anxieties.
+8220;I have this awful feeling of impending doom,8221; he said on TV8217;s 60 Minutes in 1999.
+8220;I wake up to a funeral-like atmosphere.8221;

-Monte Schulz cited small inaccuracies, including a mention of a housekeeper serving dinner after she no longer worked for the family; an incorrect reference to his father hearing him lecture at a writer’s workshop, etc.
+Monte Schulz cited small inaccuracies, including a mention of a housekeeper serving dinner after she no longer worked for the family; an incorrect reference to his father hearing him lecture at a writer8217;s workshop, etc.

 He said his mother, Joyce Doty, was very upset at being portrayed as an overbearing and shrewish.